Nicolelam8891/nicolelam8891/README.md

     <img src="https://img.shields.io/badge/LinkedIn-256685?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>
 </p>

-## About me

-🩺 As a Nurse, interfacing daily with EPIC, I've witnessed firsthand the transformative power of technology in healthcare.
-As a front-end developer, I persistently aim to produce user-friendly content.
-My approach to development is deeply influenced by the empathy and compassion I've gained during my years in nursing.
-Collaborating with healthcare providers across various specialties has equipped me with strong interpersonal skills and a profound sense of teamwork.
-I am adept at critical thinking and problem-solving, I am excited to leverage this cross-industry experience to contribute to software development teams.

-My dedication extends beyond coding and patient care.
-I possess a profound passion for community service and understand the importance of advocating for underserved communities.
-Looking ahead, I am exceptionally eager to fully immerse myself in software development, where my tech proficiency and medical insights can truly make a difference in the lives of people from all walks of life!

-Fun facts: fluent in Vietnamese | piano 🎹 | tennis 🎾

 ## What I am currently working on
 - ✅ Come check out my daily blog about what I have learned: [Daily Blog](https://github.com/Nicolelam8891/things_I_learned_blog/blob/main/README.md)